openharmony/docs/en/application-dev/reference/apis/js-apis-webview.md

 accessForward(): boolean

-Checks whether moving to the next page can be performed on the current page.
+Checks whether going to the next page can be performed on the current page.

 **System capability**: SystemCapability.Web.Webview.Core